jdbeutel/ics699-docs/finalReport/finalReport.md

 ### Elasticsearch

-So, I went with [an Elasticsearch plugin](http://grails.org/plugin/elasticsearch) instead.
+So, I went with [an Elasticsearch plug-in](http://grails.org/plugin/elasticsearch) instead.
 It provides a nice facade on Lucene, including an API with a REST interface for browsing and querying the index in JSON.
-It has better [documentation](http://www.elasticsearch.org/guide/) and tools than Compass and the Searchable plugin.
+It has better [documentation](http://www.elasticsearch.org/guide/) and tools than Compass and the Searchable plug-in.
 I read [Elasticsearch: The Definitive Guide](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/index.html) and